 - 73. On completion of the above analysis the effects of the exit capacity applications and accepted exit capacity substitutions will be reviewed.
 Where National Grid considers that an accepted substitution is inappropriate, e.g. the proposed reduction in Non-incremental Obligated Exit Capacity at an NTS Exit Point would create difficulties for the downstream operator to meet their statutory and / or regulatory obligations, National Grid will discuss with the Authority whether: - such accepted substitutions should be reversed (notwithstanding that they were determined by following the approved methodology); - the level of residual investment increased (consistent with the other provisions of this chapter) accordingly; and - the accepted substitution excluded from National Grid's proposals. - 74.
 On completion of the above analysis (and any adjustments pursuant to paragraph 73) the effects of the Exit Capacity applications and accepted Exit Capacity Substitutions will be recorded and proposed to the Authority in the Exit Capacity notice.
 This notice, outlined in paragraph 75, will be submitted ahead of allocation of capacity to the requesting User.
-However, in respect of a PARCA, ahead of the reservation of capacity pending substitution, National Grid will inform the Authority of that potential capacity substitution and publish in accordance with Special Condition 5G Part A. This will be at the conclusion of the Phase 1 PARCA Works,23 after network analysis has identified Exit Capacity Substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA signatory at the recipient NTS Exit Point.
-The formal Exit Capacity notice shall be submitted ahead of allocation in accordance with Licence Special Condition 5G, at a time deemed appropriate following discussions with the PARCA Signatory. - 75.
-Specifically National Grid shall submit: - An Exit Capacity notice setting out: - the NTS Exit Points where Incremental Obligated Exit Capacity is proposed to be released;
+However, in respect of a PARCA/IP PARCA, ahead of the reservation of capacity pending substitution, National Grid will inform the Authority of that potential capacity substitution and publish in accordance with Special Condition 5G Part A. This will be at the conclusion of the Phase 1 PARCA Works or the design phase (for an Exit IP)27, after network analysis has identified Exit Capacity Substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA/IP PARCA signatory at the recipient NTS Exit Point.
+The formal Exit Capacity notice shall be submitted ahead of allocation in accordance with Licence Special Condition 5G, at a time deemed appropriate following discussions with the PARCA Signatory.